operand/agency/README.md

     LangChainAgent("MyLangChainAgent"))

     # Development related tasks like model training may also be accomplished.
-    # You would only need to add one new `Operator` that reads a data set and
+    # You would only need to add one new `Agent` that reads a data set and sends
-    # sends it as messages to the `Operator` class used for inference, provided
+    # it as messages to the `Agent` class used for inference, provided the
-    # the underlying model is first switched to a training mode.
+    # underlying model is first switched to a training mode.
 For example:
     DatasetTrainer("DatasetTrainer",
       trainee: "ChattyAIInTraining"
     )